-Not all social media agencies were created equal, and while many profess to be experts in the field, at Prohibition, it’s in our DNA.
+Not all social media agencies were created equal.
+While many social media marketers profess to be social networking experts in the field, at Prohibition, social media is our life.

-Our culturally connected, socially progressive team can help join the dots between traditional PR, advertising, influencer relations and social networking, resulting in high-impact integrated campaigns that deliver real business results.
+Prohibition PR’s culturally connected, socially progressive media managers can help connect traditional PR, advertising, influencer relations and social media platforms such as Facebook, Instagram, and LinkedIn, creating high-impact integrated social media campaigns that deliver real business results.

-To stand still is to go backwards, and we pride ourselves as being at the very forefront of the market, driving best practice, and relentlessly innovating when it comes to social media and digital.
+To stand still is to go backwards, Prohibition is at the forefront of social media management, driving the best in social media strategy, relentlessly innovating when it comes to social media and content marketing.

-Our award-winning approach is founded on data and insight: spotting the gaps in the market that give your brand a unique voice, and the ability to engage with your customers in a genuinely meaningful way.
+Prohibition’s award-winning approach is founded on data and insight: spotting gaps in the social networking market giving your brand a unique voice that engages with your business’s customers in a meaningful way.

 Don’t take our word for it, check out some of our award-winning social media marketing campaigns here.